 Minutes prior to 2005 are available in the Archives and Rare Books Library.
 Please call 513-556-1959 or email email@example.com to make an appointment to view the records.

 Yes.
-Because of limited staffing, appointments are required, particularly if you are traveling a distance or intend to conduct extensive research.
 Please call 513-556-1959 or email us at firstname.lastname@example.org to schedule an appointment.
 Please contact the library staff in advance of your visit as some materials are located in remote storage centers, requiring 1-2 weeks to retrieve.

 No. We welcome research visits to the library and you may search our records of genealogical interest at your leisure during regular hours.
 If you cannot visit, we recommend that patrons consult Hamilton County Genealogical Society for a list of professional researchers.